ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 #####**--getlabelsforentities.awk**

-The script takes a list of entities inputfile1, and the wikidata label file as iputfile2.
+The script takes a list of entities inputfile1, and the wikidata label file form getlabels.awk as iputfile2.

 -Example inputfile1-
 1